 These ‘about me’ sections are not the easiest to write, but here it goes.

-Outside of photography, I am a wife and a mom of one baby son (who just turned 18 months old!
-Not a baby anymore, yikes!)
+Outside of photography, I am a wife and a mom of one son (who just turned 3!
+He’s growing too quickly, yikes!)
 We also have a dog who used to be my favorite photography subject, but she now comes second.
 Shhh, don’t tell her.
 I’m from Connecticut, but I haven’t lived there since I was 18 (it’s been awhile!)
 My husband is active military, so we move….a lot.
 He is also a great photography assistant, when around.

 I originally was interested in landscape and travel photography, and always had a camera since I was around 12.
 I listened to my mom when she said photography wasn’t a career, but when I took a semester of photography classes in Monterey, California at the local college I changed my mind.
 We lived overseas for four years, and I was able to travel and photograph many amazing places.